Help

 Read the guide to getting started with Active Lives Online.

 The tool will only allow you to select up to two dimensions on the home page.
-This is because it is highly likely that, when slicing the data by a location, an activity, and then a demographic characteristic, there will not be a large enough cell count to be able to show a result.
-Please see “missing data” for more information about cell counts (below).
+This is because it is highly likely that, when slicing the data by a location, an activity, and then a demographic characteristic, there will not be a large enough sample to be able to show a result.
+Please see “missing data” below for more information.

 When you have run your analysis, you can click on the "Edit Query" button at the top of the page for further information.